ton-offline-storage/address-generator/README.md

 But it is not necessary, you can make a GPU generator running in an OS running from USB stick, one option is to use [Puppy Linux OS](https://puppylinux-woof-ce.github.io/).
 Here is the guide explaining how to make the GPU generator running in offline Puppy Linux.
 You can use Puppy Linux only once to use Generator, and then use received mnemonic phrase in Tails OS, or use Puppy Linux instead of Tails OS.
 We consider Tails OS a more secure option.

-1. You need one USB stick to install Puppy Linux to (primary stick), and one auxillary
+1. You need one USB stick to install Puppy Linux to (primary stick), and one auxiliary
 2. Download Puppy Linux ISO image from official [page](https://forum.puppylinux.com/puppy-linux-collection), we recommend Bookworm 64-bit.
  You'll get to [this page](https://rockedge.org/kernels/data/ISO/Bookworm_Pup64/).
 Download  `BookwormPup64_10.0.7.iso`, and two files -
 `devx_dpupbw64_10.0.7.sfs` and `kernel_sources-6.1.94-dpupbw64.sfs`, you will need them later.
-3. Copy all 3 files to auxillary USB stick, along with GPU-generator and, if you want to use offline wallet here, not in Tails OS, copy offline client also
+3. Copy all 3 files to auxiliary USB stick, along with GPU-generator and, if you want to use offline wallet here, not in Tails OS, copy offline client also
 4. Download NVIDIA [driver](https://nvidia.com/drivers).
 Choose Linux 64-bit OS, download driver `555.*` or later.
-Copy it to auxillary USB.
+Copy it to auxiliary USB.
 5. Flash ISO image (`BookwormPup64_10.0.7.iso`) to the primary USB stick, using, for example, [balena etcher](https://etcher.balena.io/).
 Open etcher and follow instructions
 6. Boot from primary USB, don't forget to disconnect computer from internet
 7. In Puppy Linux: Menu(left-down corner) -> Setup -> Puppy Installer -> BootFlash -> Choose the primary USB stick -> Choose `Create UEFI USB` (First option) -> Choose `FAT32 partition + F2FS partition` -> confirm
 8. Now opened the window for choosing Puppy Linux ISO image.
-Plug in auxillary USB, copy ISO file to Puppy filesystem, and choose it in the window
+Plug in auxiliary USB, copy ISO file to Puppy filesystem, and choose it in the window
-9. After installation finishes, reboot, and choose to save session.
+9. After installation finishes, reboot, and choose to save the session.
 If asked, choose your primary USB stick(It's second f2fs partition.
 Disconnect other USBs if unsure) -> normal(no encryption) -> Choose to save in a folder -> ok -> Yes, save
-10. Copy `devx_dpupbw64_10.0.7.sfs` and `kernel_sources-6.1.94-dpupbw64.sfs` from auxillary USB to Puppy filesystem.
+10. Copy `devx_dpupbw64_10.0.7.sfs` and `kernel_sources-6.1.94-dpupbw64.sfs` from auxiliary USB to Puppy filesystem.
 For each, click on it -> Install SFS
 11. Copy driver (`.run` file) to Puppy, run it, follow instructions.
-If you don't understand choices, choose first option. **HOWEVER**, when asked:
+If you don't understand choices, choose the first option. **HOWEVER**, when asked:
-`Would you like to run the nvidia-xconfig utitlity to automatically update your X configuration file...` choose **No**.
+`Would you like to run the nvidia-xconfig utility to automatically update your X configuration file...` choose **No**.
-12. Reboot, choose to save session.
+12. Reboot, choose to save the session.
 13. Copy `gpu-generator`, and if needed, offline-client, to Puppy Linux.
 Now the generator will work.

 ## Compile from source